 Table 3 below shows the data requirements from RTS 23 Annex I Table 2 for commodities.
 Cells grayed are additions from Financial Instrument Reporting Reference Data Delta Report V01 (DRAFT6auth.036.001.01).

 The first two rows of the table show the proposed FIX mapping.
 New fields and enumerations are highlighted in red.
-For the full list of AssetType(1940) and AssetSubType(tbd) values Appendix E.
+For the full list of AssetType(1940) and AssetSubType(2735) values Appendix E.

 Table 3: RTS 23 Annex I Table 2 – Classification of commodity and emission allowances for Table 3 (Fields 35 to 37)